Skyscanner/cfripper/README.md

 ## Attribution
 Some of our rules were inspired by [cfn-nag](https://github.com/stelligent/cfn_nag).
 We also use their example scripts in our test cases.

-We use [aws-cfn-template-flip](https://github.com/awslabs/aws-cfn-template-flip) to convert CloudFormation scripts before transforming them into a Python model.